 You can see the Bar Chart displaying the Sales by Country.

 TIP: You can use the Pin button on the top right corner to Pin this visual to the Dashboard.
-And you can use Visualization, Filters, and Fields tabs to customize this visual as per your requirement.
+And you can use the Visualization, Filters, and Fields tabs to customize this visual as required.